ulexxander/weather-prometheus-exporters/README.md

 Refer to [docker-compose.yml](./docker-compose.yml) and [prometheus.yml](./prometheus.yml) for setup with Grafana and Prometheus.

-Import [grafana-dashboard.json](grafana-dashboard.json) into Grafana to get pre-built dashboard from the screenshot.
+Import [grafana-dashboard-netatmo.json](grafana-dashboard-netatmo.json) and [grafana-dashboard-open-weather.json](grafana-dashboard-open-weather.json) into Grafana to get pre-built dashboards from screenshots.

 ## Development